B0K1NG/SuperHero-App/README.md

 ## Overview 📝

-This web application is built using HTML, CSS, and JavaScript, leveraging the Superhero API to fetch superhero data dynamically.
+- This web application is built using HTML, CSS, and JavaScript, leveraging the Superhero API to fetch superhero data dynamically.
 The app provides features like searching for a superhero by name or generating information about a random hero.
 Key concepts explored include fetch API usage, DOM manipulation, event listeners, and more.
+- API was acquired from https://superheroapi.com

 ## Features ✨